10-spot: Cards oust Braves from NLDS with record 1st inning

 Cardinals: After missing two weeks with a strained left hamstring, 2B Wong has held up well in his postseason return.
 “He feels great and hasn’t really missed a beat,” Shildt said.

 Braves: 2B Ozzie Albies remained in the game after appearing to hurt his right hand while dropping a throw from SS Dansby Swanson attempting to turn a double play in the third inning.
-A trainer gave Albies’ hand a quick examination on the mound during a pitching change later in the inning, but he stayed in the game.
+A trainer gave Albies’ hand a quick examination during a pitching change.

 UP NEXT